 While most car rental companies prefer you to rent their vehicles using a credit card, some suppliers accept debit cards as a payment method and as a security bond if they have the Mastercard or Visa emblem.

 Yes.
 Any holder of a valid Australian driver's licence will be allowed to drive in New Zealand for up to one year without having to do anything else.
 Just make sure to carry your licence with you at all times while driving.
+Other rental companies also accept P-platers as long as you have held your P-plate for more than 12 months.

 No. As long as your driver’s licence is valid, then you can use that.
 If your licence is not printed in English, an International Driving Permit (IDP) or an official translation in English will be required.